Glossary for business users of the Power BI service

 The container on the home page that holds all the individual items that were accessed last.

 Shows the individual pieces of content that contribute to the current content.
-For example, for a dashboard, you can see the reports and datasets providing the data and visualizations on the dashboard.
+For example, for a dashboard, you can see the reports and semantic models providing the data and visualizations on the dashboard.

-Links from dashboard tiles to other dashboards and reports that have been shared directly or distributed through a Power BI app.
-This enables richer dashboards that support drillthrough.
+Links from dashboard tiles to other dashboards and reports that are shared directly or distributed through a Power BI app.
+Relative links enable richer dashboards that support drillthrough.

-A multi-perspective view into a single dataset, with visualizations that represent different findings and insights from that dataset.
-Can have a single visualization or many, a single page or many pages.
+A multi-perspective view into a single semantic model, with visualizations that represent different findings and insights from that semantic model.
+Can have a single visualization or many, a single page, or many pages.

 The report editor is the tool in which new reports are created and changes are made to existing reports by report designers.

 Also called custom calculations.
 Excel calls these calculated fields.
 See also measures.

 Visuals that change dynamically to display the maximum amount of data and insights, no matter the screen size.